makbinding/FormatingGuide/README.md

 ## Margins
 - All margins are defined at 1.8cm.
-- The default gutter is 5mm, but it is advised to change it based on the thickness and binding of the book.
+- The default gutter is 5mm, but you should change it based on the thickness and binding of the book.

 ## Font

-Font: 11pt Garamond
+- 11pt Garamond
+- 30pt Goody Old Style

 ## Paragraph